 - Even if you have a policy that is a part of group coverage through your workplace, be sure that you also have an individual plan that covers any gaps.
 Group policies are usually a “one size fits all” benefit, and are usually not enough to sufficiently maintain the income level you’ll need for your lifestyle.

 - LifeInsure.com can give you quotes from the top providers in the industry for disability insurance for consultants.
 Your policy should be backed by a company that is well-established and financially strong.
 You’re going to want to make sure that the premiums you pay are going to a company that will be around for a long time into the future, should you need it.

 - Be sure that there are recovery and residual benefits that are a part of your policy.
 These benefits vary from one company to another, so be sure that you obtain the details from each potential provider you are considering.
 These benefits might either be included in your base coverage or offered as an option, so make sure you find out which one is which in your coverage.

 Residual Disability Coverage

 Nobody wants to think about suffering an illness or injury.
-But as someone with specialized skills in your field, your ability to earn an income as an IT professional is your most valuable asset.
-Contact us today to protect that asset with disability insurance for IT consultants.
+But as someone with specialized skills in your field, your ability to earn an income as a professional is your most valuable asset.
+Contact us today to protect that asset with disability insurance for consultants.